azukaar/Cosmos-Docs/src/content/docs/guides/other-setups.md

 ## SE Linux

 If you are using SE Linux, you need to allow the container to access the docker socket.
-To do so, make sure you run the container as priviliged.
+To do so, make sure you run the container as privileged.
 See details on the [Index Page](../../guides/setup/#step-1-docker/).

 ## Details about the mounts

 * `/var/run/docker.sock:/var/run/docker.sock`: This is the docker socket, it is needed for Cosmos to be able to manage your containers.
-If do not provide it, Cosmos can work in Proxy-only  mode, but wont be able to manage your containers, as well as disabling multiple other quality of life features.
+If you do not provide it, Cosmos can work in Proxy-only  mode, but won't be able to manage your containers, as well as disabling multiple other quality of life features.

 * `/var/lib/cosmos:/config`: This is where Cosmos will store its config file.
 It is recommended to mount it to a folder on your host, so you can easily backup your config file.
 If you do not provide it, Cosmos will use a volume instead, which is not easily accessible.